shanebersiek/iOSI-precourse-onboarding/week-07/labs/advanced-view-controllers-lab/README.md

 #### What we are doing

-In this lab, we will practice making Apps with the `UITableViewController`, `UICollectionViewController`, and `UIPageViewController`.
+In this lab, we will practice making Apps with the `UITabBarController`, `UICollectionViewController`, and `UIPageViewController`.

 > ***Note:*** _This lab can be done independently or in pairs._